reselbob/simplegps/README.md

 `ttyACM0`

-Then I inserted the GPS Dongle into a USB port and took another look at the `/dev` directory, like so, againt:
+Then I inserted the GPS Dongle into a USB port and took another look at the `/dev` directory, like so, again:

 `$ ls /dev | grep ttyACM`